 MAURITIUS: Like a local (The Guardian, April 2016)

-SOUTH AFRICA: Cape Town (Travel Africa magazine, April 2016)
+SOUTH AFRICA: Best of Cape Town (Travel Africa magazine, April 2016)

 EAST AFRICA: Tracking chimpanzees (National Geographic Traveller, March 2016)

 BRAZIL: Rio Negro (National Geographic Traveller, December 2015)

 AFRICA: Travels with locals (The Guardian, October 2015)